For Shafts: 3/4” to 3 3/4” (20mm to 95mm)

 13. Sliding the stainless steel rotor aft, compress the bellow by the amount indicated on the bellow compression chart, using the “neutral” mark as a reference point.
 While keeping the bellow in the “compressed” position, tighten the two (2) set screws against the shaft with the provided allen wrench (Use approximately 6 foot pounds of torque for shafts ¾” to 1⅜” and 8 foot pounds of torque for shafts 1½” to 3¾”.
 If you need to insert the long arm of the allen wrench into the hole, a vice-grip, for example, may be fitted on the short arm to help provide the required torque.

-14. Remove from the plastic bag two (2) additional set screws, and thread one into each hole and tighten them against the first set screws.
+14. Remove from the plastic bag 2 (two) additional set screws, apply a drop of thread-lock (blue tube) to the thread of each set screw, and thread one into each hole.
 This will act as a locking device for the first set screws.
 Do not re-use cupped point set screws.

 15. Plumbing the system: Note: Sailboats or displacement powerboats with a powering speed below 12 knots can use either method A or B. However, displacement boats with a bearing in the shaft log must plumb water to the seal.

 15A.
 Low speed boats: (Under 12 knots of boat speed under power and no bearing in the shaft log).